Thermal Spray Technology

 For OEMs, second-tier parts manufacturers, and other industrial manufacturing businesses, we can create custom thermal spray coating solutions that improve the efficiency and extend the working life of the equipment these companies use every day.

-Working within your requirements and observations, ASB Industries offers a comprehensive cost and benefit analysis for your thermal spray coating project.
+Working within your requirements and observations, we offer a comprehensive cost and benefit analysis for your thermal spray coating project.
 If we believe your current specification can be improved through our thermal spray technology, material, or process advancements, we will mutually discuss the potential improvement options.

 Metalizing Thermal Spray Technology & Specialized Sealing Treatments

 To complement our thermal spray coating solutions, Hannecard - ASB offers a range of sealing treatments that are proven to enhance performance in molten metal, ultra-corrosive, and high temperature applications.
 These specialized sealers require distinct chemistries as well as advanced, closely controlled, post-coating heat treatments developed by our internal R&D team, and our international partners.